The European System

 The Council of the EU works with the Parliament in accordance with the “ordinary legislative procedure.”
 It also signs agreements on behalf of the EU and coordinates economic policies of EU Member States.

-Decisions of the Council of the EU are made by “qualified majority voting.”
+Decisions of the Council of the EU had historically been made by “qualified majority voting.”
 This means that a majority (sometimes 2/3) of the EU Member States vote in favor and at least 260 of the possible 352 votes are cast (the bigger a country’s population, the more votes it has).
 For instance, Germany, France, Italy, and the UK have 29 votes respectively.

 Furthermore, in votes concerning sensitive topics (i.e., security, external affairs, taxation), decisions have to be unanimous, so every member of the Council of the EU has unilateral veto power.

 (3) How does the European Commission function and in what areas?

 The European Commission drafts proposals for EU laws and manages the implementation of EU policies and the spending of EU funds.
 Essentially, it is the executive arm of the EU.

 The Commission’s power to propose new laws to Parliament and the Council is referred to as the “right of initiative,” but this can only be done for issues that cannot be effectively dealt with on a national, regional, or local level.
 The principle of subsidiarity, a fundamental principle of Catholic social teaching, must, therefore, be respected by the Commission.
 If 14 of 28 Commissioners agree with a drafted law, it is sent to Parliament and Council for a decision as to whether to adopt it.

 The Commission sets long term spending priorities for the EU in the EU “financial framework”, draws up an annual budget which Parliament and Council must approve, and supervises how EU funds are spent.